 Inserting and Formatting Text

-Text is added to a page using either a block or a WYSIWYG editor.
+Text is usually added to a page using WYSIWYG editor.
 If you need to insert text, you can either type it in, or paste it in.
 To avoid introducing unnecessary code into your page, please follow these steps.

 When pasting content into the editor, if you plan to use text written in Microsoft Word: